 The two members of the LGBT started to feel afraid, because all staff at the police station were watching them now with hostility and laughing about them.
 After asking again for asylum, the group had to give fingerprints, sign documents and photos were taken.
-They didn’t know what they signed, even after asking for an explanation.
+They didn’t know what they signed, even after asking for an explanation, the respondent asserted.

 The respondent told, that he was terrified at the police station due to the hostility of all officers around them.

 After one hour they had to switch into another van, where they saw another group of four people on the move.The two people of the LGBT community didn’t feel comfortable at all, because the four other people on the move also started reacting hostile due to their sexual orientation.